Do you want to know what the top benefits of calisthenics are?

 We call these regressions.

-Here is one very simple example for the push-up that we break down completely in our complete step-by-step home workout program.
+Here is one straightforward example of the push-up that we break down entirely in our complete step-by-step home workout program.

 You can get as strong as you desire with calisthenics.
 It takes a great deal of relative bodyweight strength to be able to do